coq/coq/doc/sphinx/language/core/sections.rst

    In this case, the proof should be terminated with :cmd:`Defined` in order to define a constant for which the computational behavior is relevant.
 See :ref:`proof-editing-mode`.

+.. warn:: @ident is declared opaque but this is not fully respected inside the section and not at all outside the section.

+   Terminating the proof for a :cmd:`Let` with :cmd:`Qed` with `Let` is not recommended.
+   The variable will appear to have no body inside proofs but the kernel will still use the body when checking, and it will be treated the same as a :cmd:`Defined` `Let` when the section is closed.

 .. cmd:: Context {+ @binder }

    Declare variables in the context of the current section, like :cmd:`Variable`,